 Companion animals are also known as emotional support or therapy animals.
 They are not necessarily guide, service or working dogs.
 The Americans with Disabilities Act defines service animals as those "trained to work or perform tasks for the benefit of an individual with a disability."
 Thus, additional rules and laws apply to such assistance animals.
 Unlike service animals, companion animals are not required to have any professional training.
 If you are disabled and have a pet that helps mitigate your symptoms, even emotional ones, the law may protect your ownership.

-The term "companion animal" has been used to describe virtually every kind of pet, and myriad laws address their care and treatment.
+The term "companion animal" has been used to describe virtually every kind of pet, and myriad laws address its care and treatment.
 For purposes here, companion animal describes more than just a pet, no matter how companionable it may be.
 While not service animals either, these pets often improve the quality of life for people with physical or mental disabilities.
 This benefit is recognized by laws that protect companion animal ownership.
 Some protections are granted at the federal level and apply to California, as well as all other states.
 Other protections are specific to California.

 California’s Fair Employment and Housing Act

-In California, under the Fair Employment and Housing Act, the opportunity to seek, obtain, and hold housing free from disability-based discrimination is recognized as a civil right.
-Waiver of pet restriction rules -- such as those that prohibit pets, require pet deposits or restrict the size and weight of animals -- is considered a reasonable accommodation, because companion animals are deemed to be more than mere pets.
+In California, under the Fair Employment and Housing Act, the opportunity to seek, obtain and hold housing free from disability-based discrimination is recognized as a civil right.
+Waiver of pet restriction rules -- such as those that prohibit pets, require pet deposits or restrict the size and weight of animals -- is considered a reasonable accommodation because companion animals are deemed to be more than mere pets.
 In California, however, a doctor's note verifying the need for the companion animal is required in order for this law to apply.

 - Photo Credit Jupiterimages/Polka Dot/Getty Images